-Responding to calls to protect the Balearic Islands from unchecked growth and environmental damage, parliament voted to bring in the taxation rises in time for what is set to be a busy 2018 summer season.
+Although there was some aversion to this new tax being introduced by agencies such as ABTA who believed that the tax would deter tourists from visiting the islands, the Balearic Government stated that the it was “absolutely necessary” to protect the islands’ natural beauty and improve infrastructure.
 The Balearic Islands are certainly not the first location to introduce a tax for tourists; France, Germany, Italy and Croatia are some of the countries that have long levied such charges.

 The new rates are 4€ for those staying in luxury hotels, 3€ for mid-range accommodation, 2€ for cruise passengers and cheaper hotels and apartments, and 1€ per person per day for campers and hostel guests.
 Those under the age of 16 are exempt.

-Between January and July last year, 7.9 million people visited the Balearic Islands, an increase of 7.5 per cent on the same period in 2016.
-Up to 500 cruise ships now dock in Palma every year, depositing as many as 22,000 passengers a day.
-Previously, visitors arriving by cruise ship were only levied tourist tax if they remained on Balearic soil for more than 12 hours; now, all passengers will have to pay.
+Tourist numbers in the Balearic Islands continue to rise year upon year with arrivals into Palma airport increasing and up to 500 cruise ships docking in Palma every year, depositing as many as 22,000 passengers a day.
+Previously, visitors arriving by cruise ship were only levied tourist tax if they remained on Balearic soil for more than 12 hours; now, all passengers have to pay.